CodeMaster7000/Sample-Terminal/README.md

-# Sample-Terminal
+# Sample Terminal

-A sample terminal coded in HTML, CSS &amp; JS.
+A sample terminal coded in HTML, CSS & JS.